BRACES AND FACES

 Crowns

 A crown is a “cap” placed over the tooth to restore its normal shape, size and function.
 They can strengthen and protect the remaining tooth structure and can improve the appearance of your teeth.
-Our crowns are made of full porcelain or 3D printed resin.

 Bridges